Updated May 2018

 Cost | $18,000 per person (updated June 2018)

 The botanical gardens are our very favourite type of activity - free!
 You can easily spend a beautifully warm spring afternoon weaving through flowers or simply take a good book, sprawl on the grass and relax.

-#7 parque lleras and a bottle of aguardiente
+#7 hang out in parque lleras and a bottle of aguardiente